rtaylo45/libowski/README.md

 Testing is done using `ctest`.
 To run the unit test run `make test` in your build directory.
 Some unit test require files that have not been uploaded into the reop and so some test will fail.
 I need to fix this going forward.

 This probject can be built with MPI if cmake detects it with the `Find MPI` command.
 Only the Cauchy algorithms are built to run in parallel and can run on up to 8 procs for CRAM and 16 for the parabolic and hyperbolic solvers.

+This code is a work in progress and still may contain bugs, especially when trying to build and compile on different systems.
+If you run into an issue while trying to build this project, feel free to create an issue.